How to forecast event sales.

 Luckily the CEO invested in a custom sales and forecasting system which moved the whole process of creating offers for clients and sales forecasting online.

-I hope these 5 key learnings prove useful in getting started or improving your own event sales forecasting process.
+I hope these five key takeaways help you kickstart or improve your event sales forecasting process.
 This FREE forecasting template including pre-programmed graphs may also be of interest.

 Share